 One important thing to remember going forward is that many many people disagree with these changes and these policies.
 Wherever possible, they’ll be challenged, as they have been already.

-Call our Los Angeles immigration lawyers today.
+Call our immigration lawyer in Los Angeless today.
 We’re here for you to help you understand what’s happening and to help you figure out what your options are.
 We vehemently disagree with President Trump’s approach to immigration, and we will fight for you and alongside you each and every day.